It’s super frustrating, isn’t it?

 When it comes to your auto insurance, you’ll do the same as you would with your home insurance.
 That is: negotiate the best rate and make these sharks compete for your money.

 The best part is, you can do this today and potentially save money on your car insurance.
 Isn’t that smart?

 There’s a bunch of ways you can do this.
 Here are a few:

 - Buy in bulk

 - Shop at discount grocers and thrift stores

 - Freeze some grocery items like milk, bread, etc.

-It may seem stupid, but… ain’t nothing more stupid than the amount of money that’s NOT in your savings account right now.
+It may seem stupid, but… not as stupid as the amount of money that’s NOT in your savings account right now!

 27. Lower water heater temperature

 Most water heater thermostats are set at 140 degrees Fahrenheit.
 This could easily be costing you over $39 a month.